marinakosova/core-js-notes/README.md

 // Set(2) {"#selfie", "#nofilter"}
 ```

-Note: You cannot pass a non-iterable to *new Set()*  Something like *new Set(1234)* does not work!
-Neither does *new Set(1,2,3,4)*.
+Note: You cannot pass a non-iterable to `new Set()`.
+Something like `new Set(1234)` does not work!
+Neither does `new Set(1,2,3,4)`.
 You have two choices: pass in an iterable object OR create an empty Set.

 ### Adding to Sets